US Teleradiology Service For Online Radiology Reporting

 NDI HIPAA Compliant Teleradiology And Telemedicine Services In the United States

-NDI’s teleradiology services are a subset of the telemedicine services that company provides in the United States.
+NDI’s teleradiology services are a subset of the telemedicine services that the company provides in the United States.

 Radiology has the highest use of telemedicine for patient interactions than any other medical specialty, according to results from a nationally representative survey published by the Health Affairs by the American Medical Association (AMA).